CollectionBuilder/cb-docs/docs/objects/csv-objects.md

 The CONTENTdm API can be used to retrieve display images and file downloads from any CONTENTdm repository.
 To use the API you will need to know the "Collection Alias" and "CONTENTdm number" of each object, see our [CDM metadata docs]({{ '/docs/metadata/cdm_metadata/' | relative_url }}) for more info on finding that information.

-Once you have columns in your metadata for "Collection Alias" and "CONTENTdm number" you can use formulas in Sheets or OpenRefine based on the CDM APIs to fill in `object_download`, `image_small`, and `image_thumb` columns for different item types.
+Once you have columns in your metadata for "Collection Alias" and "CONTENTdm number" you can use formulas in Sheets or OpenRefine based on the CDM APIs to fill in `object_location`, `image_small`, and `image_thumb` columns for different item types.
 In general, it best to use IIIF for image objects and CDM "utils" API for non-image items.

 - [CONTENTdm API reference](https://help.oclc.org/Metadata_Services/CONTENTdm/Advanced_website_customization/API_Reference/CONTENTdm_API)